-I use items like celery stalk pieces, onion, garlic and carrot peelings and ends for My Best Chicken or Turkey Stock.
+I use items like celery stalk pieces, onion, garlic, and carrot peelings and ends for My Best Chicken or Turkey Stock. or my Best Ham Stock, Instant Pot or Stovetop.
 They get thrown into a Ziploc bag and saved for the week.
 If I’m not making a stock during the week, it goes into the freezer.
 The resulting stock is more flavorful than the stock I make by cutting veggies, probably because things like peels have so much surface area.

 Many items that I don’t feel will “taste good” or isn’t appealing or sometimes leftover, go in a container for my next day’s green smoothie.
 I call it my Big, Fat Green Smoothie on a Budget.
 I use an amazing amount of otherwise “wasted” food this way.
 And I get a lot of good fiber, vitamins, trace elements, etc. all at the same time.

 Some items like beet or carrot tops get tossed in salads or even better, get used in my Carrot Top Pesto.
 Follow the recipe to make Pesto out of carrot tops or other veggie tops.

 Spa Water in the Instant Pot & Other Updates:

 I was so psyched when I saw someone thought of this and tried it asap.
 I gotta say I didn’t care for the “cooked” fruit taste.
 I’m sticking with my old-fashioned method.